ApnaPahad/discover-pahad/README.md

-# discover-pahad
+# Discover Pahad 🌄

-A travel blog website built under the apnaPahad initiative, showcasing the beauty, culture, and hidden gems of Uttarakhand.
-From famous destinations to offbeat trails, Discover Pahad is your digital guide to exploring the soul of the Himalayas.
+Welcome to **Discover Pahad**, a web-based travel blog dedicated to the stunning landscapes, rich culture, and hidden gems of **Uttarakhand**, India.

+### 🌟 Features:
+- Travel guides to popular and offbeat places
+- Culturally rich stories and traditions
+- Scenic photography and travel inspiration
+- Responsive blog design (HTML/CSS/JS or any framework you choose)

+### 📍 Focus Areas:
+- Hill stations like Nainital, Mussoorie
+- Sacred spots like Kedarnath, Badrinath
+- Trekking routes and local experiences
+- Food, festivals, and folklore of Uttarakhand

+---

+This project is part of the **apnaPahad** initiative to promote sustainable and meaningful travel in the Himalayan region.